Siddaramaiah Karnataka's next CM; Shivakumar his only deputy: Congress | Politics

 Announcing the decision taken by Congress president Mallikarjun Kharge after hectic parleys ever since the party emerged victorious on May 13, General Secretary (Organisation) K C Venugopal said all leaders, including the top leadership, worked very hard to make Karnataka victory a reality.

 ''We have decided on Siddaramiah as the chief minister of Karnataka.
-D K Shivakumar will the only Deputy CM,'' he said.
+D K Shivakumar will be the only deputy chief minister,'' he said.

-Shivakumar will also continue as the party's Karnataka state president till Parliamentary elections, he said.
+Shivakumar will also continue as the party's Karnataka state president till parliamentary elections are over, he said.

+Venugopal said the swearing-in ceremony would be held on May 20 at 12.30 PM.

-At the same press conference, senior party leader Randeep Surjewala said the Congress party is committed to fulfil the five promises that were made during the elections.
+At the same press conference, senior party leader and in-charge for Karnataka Randeep Surjewala said the Congress is committed to fulfil the five promises made during the elections and action would be taken on them in the first meeting of the cabinet.

+Sources said around 20 ministers will also be sworn in along with the chief minister and deputy chief minister, including some from the state legislative council.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)